medic/cht-docs/content/en/apps/guides/forum-offline.md

 **NOTE** - This is for development only.
 It is not meant for a production environment.
 Please see [this note](https://docs.communityhealthtoolkit.org/apps/guides/offline/) for more information.

 Unless otherwise specified, all commands are run on the Ubuntu server as the `root` user.
-All commands should be run from the same location.
+All commands should be run from the same location of `/root`.

 ## LAN & Server